Beach Mk4 Sports Racer - s/n 4-001?

 5/05 - THEORY CONFIRMED !! - Bill Clark and Gene Baker in Nashville confirm that Fred Cox indeed got this car from Texas as a kit in 1964.
 And Fred Cox worked for the Lotus dealer in Nashville, making the Lotus Southwest connection even stronger.

 So what serial number is it? - I have decided to call it #4-001 as the most appropriate serial number.
 It clearly followed the Jenkins 3-005 car as the only other Mk4 car.
 It clearly preceded the #4-100 Mk4B car (Grammer's).
-I'd call it #3-006, except that Hugh Kleinpeter's notes say it now has a #100 number plate (which doesn't make sense in light of my finally tracing the definite history of #4-100) - maybe Hugh's #100 should be turned over to #001?.
+I'd call it #3-006, except that Hugh Kleinpeter's notes say it now has a #100 number plate (which doesn't make sense in light of my finally tracing the definite history of #4-100) - I think Hugh's #100 should be turned over to #001?

 Known facts